josephsdavid/N2D/README.md

 Welcome to the sklearn compatability branch of N2D!!
 This is an extreme WIP!!

+# Changes

+sklearn fit and predict functionality!
+Weights no longer saved in a forced directory!
+Visualizations no longer saved in a forced directory!

+TODO: Update readme, documentation, examples!!

 # Not Too Deep Clustering

 This is a library implementation of [n2d](https://github.com/rymc/n2d).
 To learn more about N2D, and clustering manifolds of autoencoded embeddings, please refer to the [amazing paper](https://arxiv.org/abs/1908.05968) published August 2019.